 - You cannot enter your firm and insurance choices onto Track until all of your chosen universities have made a decision and confirmed it via Track.

-- If in August you have met or exceeded the the offer grades (conditions) of your Firm your Track will change to say UF - unconditional firm.
-This may still happen even if you don't quite hit your grades but don't count on it!
+- If your results meet or exceeded the offer grades (conditions) of your firm choice, your Track will change to say UF - unconditional firm.
+This may still happen even if you don't quite hit your grades, but don't count on it!

 - You cannot wait until results day and then decline a confirmed firm choice in favour of your insurance.